tutek1/DTLabs/08_UI/lab08.md

 signal collectible_gathered
 ```

 Lastly, we need to **emit the signal** when the collectible is touched.
-Here is the full function:
+Here is the complete function:
 ```GDScript
 # Updates the count and emits a signal
 func collectible_touched(collectible : Collectible) -> void: